gbv/daia/daia.md

 ## Simple data types

-The following data types are used to defined [DAIA Response] format and [DAIA Simple] format.
+The following data types are used to defined [DAIA Response] format.

 string
   : A Unicode string.
 A DAIA client MUST treat fields with empty string value